 Patients are referred when their renal function deteriorates to approximately 15%.
 This indicates that a patient may need supportive treatment in the future and this clinic is designed to have time to discuss all the options with a patient.
 The clinic is held on a Thursday afternoon - patients are internally referred from the nephrology and transplant clinics.
 New referrals from GPs should be sent to the renal consultants who will book the patient into this clinic if appropriate.

 The Addenbrooke's haemodialysis unit has 26 kidney-machine stations in the main unit in two separate rooms.
 More stations are also available within the hospital for inpatients as needed.
 Patients attend the haemodialysis unit from the ward or from home, and will need two or (take out) three treatments per week for three or four hours each session.
-There are also satellite units at King's Lynn (14 stations), Bury St Edmunds (13 stations) and a new unit opening at Hinchingbrooke in April 2008 (14 stations).
+There are also satellite units at King's Lynn (14 stations), Bury St Edmunds (13 stations) and a unit at Hinchingbrooke (14 stations).

 The unit also supervises and supports the patients we have who do their own haemodialysis at home.